 The general idea behind the funds lasting you for life is based on historical market returns.
 If we assume your investment portfolio generates approximately 7% annually in long-term returns, then real returns of approximately 4% are expected after accounting for inflation (assuming an inflation rate of 3%).

 Essentially, a 4% withdrawal rate assumes your investment portfolio is not highly conservative (i.e. you are invested in a good proportion of stocks/equities).

 Rule 2: Desired Annual Retirement Income x 25

-This rule follows from the 4% withdrawal rate rule.
-They are pretty much the same, but easier to calculate for those who would rather not dabble in fractions.
-It infers that in order to meet your income needs in retirement, you want to have at least 25 x your desired annual retirement income.
+This rule follows the 4% withdrawal rate rule.
+They are pretty much the same, but this is easier to calculate for those who would rather not dabble in fractional math.
+It infers that to meet your income needs in retirement, you want to have at least 25 x your desired annual retirement income.

-For example, say you estimate that your expenses per year in retirement is $40,000.
+For example, say you estimate that your expenses per year in retirement are $40,000.
 You would be expected to save up a minimum of $1 million in retirement savings.

 ⇒ $40,000 x 25 = $1,000,000

 Rule 3: 70% of Working Income (or more)

 This rule estimates that you will need between 70% and 100% of your pre-retirement income in retirement: 70% if you are typical and do not have a mortgage and up to 100% if you are still paying a hefty mortgage plus other atypical expenses while retired.

 The idea behind this rule is that your expenses are generally expected to be lower in retirement: no mortgage payments, no longer need to save for retirement, kids are financially dependent, etc. After computing this amount, you can then proceed to calculate how much you need (lump sum) by going back to Rule 1 or 2.